maryalicewilliams/Nick_MaryAlice_Potholes/Group Assignments/Proposal Update.md

 Nick: Mapping census race data, 311 pothole requests and time til request closure for 2019.

 **Status update**
+- We've mapped demographic data based on race and income in Oakland from the most recent 5-year ACS data, but are looking forward to mapping the data based on the actual 311 requests and adding multiple layers with the demographic data that we've already collected.

 **Data update**
 - Census data: We feel pretty good about our visualization of race and income data for Oakland, whcih will inform our equity spatial analysis.
 However we did decide that given the small size of Oakland, we might be better served by census block group data for a more granular map.